We landed in Las Vegas late on a Saturday evening, a day after Interbike, and were greeted by companions Nicholas

 As much as we wanted to make it to Flagstaff in two more days to meet friends coming down from Vancouver, our sore jelly legs would not allow it.
 Instead, Marius picked us up 30 miles short of old Route 66.
 Together with Marius and Adriana, we planned to ride the Coconino Loop, and then continue back down the AZT once they returned north.
 A day into the loop, thunderstorms brought us to a slippy, sticky halt in peanut butter mud.
 The following day we pushed and slid our way through rain and mud to a motel room in Sedona.
 Already a day behind schedule – a schedule that mattered as Adriana and Marius have real jobs and set vacation dates – we decided to bail on the Coconino Loop in order to maximize our enjoyment of Sedona’s world-class mountain biking trails.

 A barefoot couple relaxed with their barefoot, diaperless baby outside Whole Foods.
 Between rants about how western medicine was killing everyone, they held their child over the patio railing, so that it could unleash its torrent of baby diarrhea unfettered onto the landscaping.
-“If you eat dead things,” they reasoned, “you’ll be dead.
-If you eat living things, you’ll live.”
+“If you eat dead things

 At the cashier, someone exclaimed upon seeing the total of her bill that she’d go look up the significance of those numbers.